There’s plenty of things to do in Dun Laoghaire and there are endless things to do a short spin from the town.

 4. Spend a rainy day at the National Maritime Museum of Ireland

 More maritime history can be found in the National Maritime Museum of Ireland.
-It’s appropriately in the former Mariners’ Church where sailors found comfort and a place to pray.
+It’s appropriately located in the former Mariners’ Church where sailors found comfort and a place to pray.
 There’s a huge anchor outside.

 Inside, the exhibits include an authentic ship’s radio room, a Titanic exhibition and items from the RMS Leinster.
 It was torpedoed in WW1 just off the coast with a huge loss of life.